 - You have increased thirst or appetite, fatigue, or sudden weight loss

 Also call your health care provider if:

-- You have urinary frequency or urgency, but you are not pregnant and you are not drinking excessive amounts of fluid
+- You have urinary frequency or urgency, but you are not pregnant and you are not drinking large amounts of fluid.

-- You have incontinence or have changed your lifestyle because of your symptoms
+- You have incontinence or you have changed your lifestyle because of your symptoms.

 What to Expect at Your Office Visit